michael-y-lee/Social-Distance-Monitoring-Tool/README.md

 *AC295 | Advanced Practical Data Science | Institute for Applied Computational Science | Harvard University*

-Please refer to our Medium Article for a description of this project: [Link](https://medium.com/p/52b13d101385/edit)
+Please refer to our [Medium article](https://medium.com/p/52b13d101385)  for a description of this project.

 ##### Directories
 - **frontend** <br/>